AlgoLab/MALVIRUS/api_doc.md

 Upload a new precompiled VCF or a FASTA of references to compute a VCF from.

 ### Request documentation
-The form should submit the file and an value `filetype=vcf/fasta`.
+The form should submit the `file`, a value `filetype=vcf/fasta` and a `description`.
 A missing or illegal filetype will result in a 400.

 ### Request example
 ```bash